Canada Life Insurance Review, Products & Pricing

 While competitive, Canada Life is not the most budget-friendly, so compare quotes.

-How Do I Apply for Canada Life Insurance?
+How to Apply for Canada Life Insurance

 The company sells its insurance products exclusively through a network of licensed advisors.
 There is no option to obtain quotes or apply for coverage directly online or over the phone.